esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ![](fig/augmented_cxr_rotate.png){alt='augmented chest x-ray'}

+There are a few important things to note about the choices here.
+The point is to make it realistic to data that may happen.
+Therefore a choice of 2 degrees is much better than a choice of 25 degrees.
+For the computer every pixel is now a bit different unless you are unsing a rotationally invariant algorithm or some other fancier algorithms, which allow for this kind of difference, yet with only a 2 degree rotation we have something that could be realistic to clinical life.
 Note that the results are further enhanced by cropping.
 Typically, we aim to minimize harsh artificial lines in any images we feed to ML algorithms, unless they are consistent.
+Many with practical experience have noticed that lots of ML algorithms will 'focus' on harsh lines so if they are not consistent in all images, it is better to get rid of them.
+But how much to crop?
+We chose a number based on the size of our images.
+You do not have to use exactly our method, but in the end we may want all our images to be the same size, and all the important features of the images to still be there.

 :::::::::::::::::::::::::::::::::